Sage/carbon/CONTRIBUTING.md

 ## Defining Features

-For features that you have a proposed solution for, please write a [RFC](./rfcs/README.md).
+For features that you have a proposed solution for, please write an [RFC](./rfcs/README.md).

 ## Pull Request Guidelines